cyklee/fastq2biom/README.md

 ## TODO:
 * Generate FASTQC report of the input FASTQ files.
-* Report sequence size distribution (perhaps via mothur summary.seqs?).
+* Report sequence size distribution (perhaps via mothur summary.seqs?) <-- R script written
 * Perhaps use the size distribution to calculate trim.seq parameters (e.g. adjust to capture a portion of the distribution, within reason).
-* Report pre-processing read counts vs. post-processing read counts.
+* Report pre-processing read counts vs. post-processing read counts <- simple FASTQ counting script availble perhaps vs. merged read count *2 ?

+## Issues
+* Log files need to also log files being worked on (e.g. during merging) so they can be linked to the diagnostic output